Group Communication Definition, Elements, Examples, Importance, and Barriers

 Group Communication

-Group communication refers to the regular discussion among a group of people who communicate to achieve a goal.
-It is also known as group or team discussion.
-Group members discuss completing an independent and interdependent goal.
-An interdependent goal is mutual in which many people work together to achieve the same purpose.
-On the other hand, an independent goal refers to one person’s dream.
-Group discussion occurs when people communicate regularly to complete a group task.
+Group communication refers to the regular discussion among a group of people who keep communicating to achieve a goal.
+Group members communicate to improve teamwork therefore; it is also known as team discussion.
+They come together and discuss to accomplish an independent and interdependent goal.
+An interdependent goal is a mutual objective in which many people work together to achieve the same purpose.

 Group Definition in Organizational